kshpdr/twin-width-heuristics/src/README.md

-# Source Code for Bachelor Thesis Project
+# Source Code for the solver

 This directory contains the C++ source code associated with the thesis.